All Episodes

 Let me make you breakfast.

-That's how you start with peace is helping the person in front of you.
+That's how you start with peace, is helping the person in front of you.

 Yes, I agree.

-And if you can't help the person in front of you with genuine love and genuine kindness, then you know, people are getting angry because there is no peace in our country.
+And if you can't help the person in front of you with genuine love and genuine kindness, then, you know, people are getting angry because there is no peace in our country.

 There is no love being shown to anybody, not even your neighbor.

-And we've got to say that no one deserves, even if they're an ice agent, they they don't deserve to get shot, they don't deserve concrete thrown into their car.
+And we've got to say that no one deserves, even if they're an ICE agent, they don't deserve to get shot.

-Invite them in and they don't deserve it, and they didn't do anything to deserve that type of treatment.
+And they didn't do anything to deserve that type of treatment.

 Right.

-Yeah, and I say it's a risk of the top.
+It's a risk of the job.

 But I appreciate your guys' time.